Picovoice/porcupine/binding/react/README.md

 # porcupine-web-react

-React hook for Porcupine for Web.
+React Hook for Porcupine for Web.

 ## Porcupine